maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

 `BYE` originates with Dartmouth BASIC where it exits the BASIC shell and logs the user off of the system.
-It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself, it was part of the underlying operating system shell. `BYE` was relatively common in most later dialects, but its effect was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
+It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself, it was part of the underlying operating system shell. `BYE` was relatively common in most later dialects, but its effect was varied; in Atari BASIC it exits to Memo Pad, while on early PCs it would return to DOS.
 In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`, returning you to your system's command shell.

 #### Variations: